Ankit Siwach: Career

 Siwach began his television career in 2017 with the leading role of Inspector Adhiraj Pandey in Star Plus' Rishton Ka Chakravyuh.
 In 2018, he appeared in a cameo role for Star Plus' Ishqbaaaz and an episodic role for &TV's Laal Ishq.

-In November 2018, he has been seen playing Ram/Rana Bhanu Pratap Singh in Zee TV's Manmohini.
+Starting Nov 2018 to Nov 2019, he played the lead role of Ram/Rana Bhanu Pratap Singh in Zee TV's Manmohini.

-In 2020, he portrayed Vikram Jai Singh in Sony TV's Beyhadh 2.
-As of August 2020, he is Seen as a host in Epic TV Safarnama.
-In 2021, he playing the role of Vyom in Voot's web series popular Ishq Mein Marjawan 2: Naya Safar.
-In March 2022, he portrays the main lead Armaan in StarPlus' show Yeh Jhuki Jhuki Si Nazar.
+In 2020, he portrayed the role of Vikram Jai Singh in Sony TV's Beyhadh 2.
+In August 2020, he produced and was seen as the host in Epic TV's Safarnama.
+In 2021, he played the role of Vyom in Voot's popular web series Ishq Mein Marjawan 2: Naya Safar.
+In March 2022, he portrayed the main lead Armaan in StarPlus' show Yeh Jhuki Jhuki Si Nazar.